(Post-)Ottoman Secularities

 Negotiating Secularity: Post-Ottoman Muslims in Bosnia 1878-2020

-The history of the post-Ottoman Bosnian Muslims can be read as a constant confrontation with secularity.
-Since the end of Ottoman rule in 1878 Bosnian Muslims up till today were challenged by the necessity to adjust to changing forms of a secularizing environment, forcing them to negotiate and re-negotiate the boundaries between their religious life and the various secular systems they had to live in.
-Three periods of time can be separated within this constant process of reacting to the challenge of secularity:
+From the end of Ottoman rule in 1878 to the present, Bosnian Muslims have been challenged by the necessity to adapt to the changing forms of a secularising environment, forcing them to negotiate and re-negotiate the boundaries between their religious life and the various secular systems in which they had to live.
+Three periods can be distinguished within this constant process of reacting to the challenge of secularity: After the end of Ottoman rule, the Bosnian Muslims during the Austro-Habsburg period, firstly, were forced to adjust their hitherto strictly religious environment to an Empire, understanding itself as “Christian”, but at the same time as a “modernizing” one, confronting the Bosnian Muslims with a semi-colonial European “mission civilisatrice”.

-Yugoslav Socialism, following World War II, produced a second challenge for Bosnian Muslims, now under the conditions of a strictly secular, even atheist state.
-While the question of modernity, which had occupied the debates during the Austrian rule, faded away as a result of an unquestioned concept of socialism, now the issue of ethnicity and religion became the most disputed topic.
-The concept of a „muslim nation“, promoted by the Communist Party, induced a controversial debate on how the borderlines between religion and a socialist and secular „muslim nation“ had to be drawn.
+Yugoslav socialism after World War II posed a second challenge to Bosnian Muslims, now in the context of a strictly secular, even atheist state.
+While the question of modernity, which had dominated the debates during Austrian rule, faded away as a result of an unquestioned concept of socialism, the question of ethnicity and religion became the most disputed issue.

-With the end of socialist Yugoslavia state and the independence of Bosnia in 1992/5 the third necessity to re-draw the boundaries between the religious and the secular came up, this time under the condition of liberal-democratic pluralism and the claim for being part of „Europe“ on the one, but at the same time increasingly being influenced by transnational debates and actor-networks of a global islamic revival on the other side.
-Issues, which had already been debated during the Austrian period came up again, like the relation between Islam and a european modernity and „western culture“, being now answered by a plurality of ideas from a strictly secular view over the idea of a specific „european islamic“ answer up to radical-islamic concepts.
-Also the question of ethnicity and religion, being at the core during the socialist period, gained a new momentum, reopening the question, if a „Muslim nation“ and a Muslim dominated Bosnian state can be thought as a secular one at all or has to be inherently linked to religion.
+With the end of the socialist Yugoslav state and the independence of Bosnia in 1992/5 the third necessity to re-draw the boundaries between the religious and the secular arose, this time under the condition of liberal-democratic pluralism and the claim to be part of “Europe” on the one hand, but at the same time increasingly being influenced by transnational debates and actor-networks of a global Islamic revival on the other.

 Rethinking the Religious History of Turkey and Alevis through the Concept of ‘Multiple Secularities’